Tips and Tools

 5. Q: Will a representative of the Alzheimer Society of B.C. attend and/or speak at my event?

 A: We appreciate invitations to attend and speak at independent fundraising events but unfortunately we can’t promise to be involved in all events due to limited capacity.
 Requests to attend events will be considered based on the amount of notice provided, the size and type of event and the event location.
 We must also take into consideration the Society’s current schedule of signature events and other Society campaigns and activities.
 We don't like to disappoint our supporters so if there is anything we can provide, such as fundraising materials, to ensure your event is a success please let us know with enough time to get resources to you.

-6. Q: I have a fundraising idea but I don’t have the capacity to carry it through right now.
+6. Q: I have a fundraising idea, but I don’t have the capacity to carry it through right now.
 What can I do?

 7. Q: How does the Alzheimer Society of B.C. help to promote my event?

 A: By registering your event through Anything for Alzheimer’s, you will have an online fundraising page that you can personally customize with a link to share to promote your event.
 Your donors can make donations online that are automatically tax receipted and will count towards your personal fundraising goal.
 Anyone can find your event through the event search feature on this website.
 The top ten fundraising events are also listed on this page based on revenue generated by the event.
 Top individual fundraisers are also listed here.
 Unfortunately, due to the high volume of events and campaigns, we are not able to promote independent fundraising events in our newsletters, or send information to our membership list.
 To assist with your solicitation of prizes, donations and/or sponsorship, we can provide a letter of support to be used to validate the authenticity of the event and its organizers.
 Although we can’t send out media releases or share our media contact list, we can provide a news release template.
 We can also offer advice on effective ways to promote your event such as through social media.

 8. Q: What is the best way to sell tickets to my event?